turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/modules.markdown

 * What happens when the second `class Car` is evaluated by Ruby?
 * What happens if we instantiate an instance of `Car` after evaluating this code and call `drive`?
-* Can we access the `drive` that accesses the back wheels version?
+* Can we access the definition of `#drive` that uses the back wheels?

 #### Explore (10 Minutes)